lkwg82/agile-software-methodologies/README.md

 1. Collect methods and concepts.
 1. Rethink the approach when the number exceed the count of ~30.

+## Dimensions
+Software development in general has more dimensions than just *technology*.
+What I see as important dimensions are:
+1. organisation

+   You are not working alone anymore.
+You are working in a group of people.
+   Questions: How do you organize and structure work?

+2. communication

+   As you are not working in a complex world and nobody can always complete work alone, how do we effectivly communicate with others?

+3. learning

+   We can be very confident about that we don't know everything.
+We can further be sure, we need some capability in the future we currently don't have.
+How do we organize learning?

+4. technology

+   Software development without technology would miss the point.
+(This is just listed for the sake of completeness.)

+When we leave university, we are mostly packed with knowledge around the 4th dimension (technology).
+But with that alone we will fail in the first reality contact badly.
+We will never know everything.
+But to know what we dont know and should know is the first step out of unconscious incompetence.

 ## List (name + link to short description)